 Antonio runs the Cantina on the beach which offers wifi, hot showers and cold beer – everything a cruising sailor needs.
 There are a couple of restaurants and a few shops strung out along the dusty roads and a grocery store which supplied us with fresh veggies.
 The only big building in the village of San Bartolome is the church which has pretty stained-glass windows and a great view over the bay.

 There were several other cruising boats in the bay, all heading south, and we gathered together to discuss the weather and the next anchorages, how to cook ceviche and everything else under the sun.
 After three days we left for the short hop to Bahia Asuncion, the next bay to the south.
 The west coast of the Baja has long stretches of NW-SE trending coast broken up by occasional hooks of land behind which a sandy bay nestles.
 The NW swell often wraps around the point and breaks in waves on the beach, sometimes making getting the dinghy ashore quite an adventure.

 Unfortunately we were not paying attention as we were leaving the beach to head back to Distant Drummer.
 A wave broke across the bow of the dinghy and flooded it and everything in the dinghy got soaked.
-We managed to get the dinghy out before the next big wave hit but getting internet access is becoming a costly exercise on board Distant Drummer 🙁 Not to be defeated we braved the waves again in the evening to go ashore for supper.
-We found a small, down-home place called Loncheria Mari which served the most amazing chilli rellenos stuffed with seafood (lobster, prawns, crab and octopus) so the day didn’t end on a bad note.
+We managed to get the dinghy out before the next big wave hit but it was a careless and expensive mistake – not a good end to the day.